JohnBorghi/Supporting_Scientific_Data/SSD_08_Sensitive.md

 But, for all types of sensitive data, proper management requires navigating intersecting technical and regulatory requirements.
 The general topics covered in this chapter will largely be discussed in terms of maintaining the privacy and confidentiality of human subjects.
 But they will also apply to sensitive data data from cell lines, tissues, animal models and other sources.

-### What is Insensitive Data
+### What is Insensitive Research Data?

-There is no such thing.
-But
+Data that is mean.

+A lot of research data is relatively innocuous.

 ## 8.2.
 Research, Human Subjects, and their Private Information